pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed Data Loading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Distributed loader class :class:`DistLoader` is used to provide a simple API for the sampling engine described above.
-It wraps up initialization and cleanup of sampler processes with the modified :func:`worker_init_fn`, which is described in detail in :ref:.
-The distributed class is integrated with standard PyG class:`NodeLoader' through inhertance in class:`DistNeighborLoader` and PyG class:`LinkLoader` through class:`DistLinkNeighborLoader`.
+It wraps up initialization and cleanup of sampler processes with the modified :func:`worker_init_fn`, which is described in detail in :ref:`Setting up communication using DDP & RPC`
+.
+The distributed class is integrated with standard PyG :class:torch_geometric.loader.`NodeLoader' through inhertance in :class:torch_geometric.loader.`DistNeighborLoader` and PyG :class:torch_geometric.loader.`LinkLoader` through :class:torch_geometric.loader.`DistLinkNeighborLoader`.

 What makes batch generation slightly different from the single-node case is the step of local and remote feature fetching that follows node sampling.
-In a traditional workflow the output of iterator is passed directly to the loader, where ``Data`` object is created using func:`torch_geometric.NodeLoader.filter_fn`.
+In a traditional workflow the output of iterator is passed directly to the loader, where ``Data`` object is created using :func:`torch_geometric.NodeLoader.filter_fn`.
 Normally in this step node/edge attributes are assigned from the input ``Data`` object held in the loader.
-In distributed case, the output node indices need to pass through sampler's internal func:`torch_geometric.DistNeighborSampler._collate_fn` that requests all parititions to return attribute values.
+In distributed case, the output node indices need to pass through sampler's internal :func:`torch_geometric.DistNeighborSampler._collate_fn` that requests all parititions to return attribute values.
 Due to asynchronous processing of this step between all sampler sub-processes, the samplers may be forced to return output to ``mp.Queue``, rather than directly to the output.
 Therefore at loader's initializaton we spcify:

 .. code-block:: python